whelew/P-Five-Mildew/README.md

 - The Code Institute modules were very useful in helping understand workflow and structure of my jupyter notebook.
 - The Code Institute [mildew detection template](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PA_PAGPPF+2/courseware/bde016cdbd184cdeafd341a73807e138/bd2104eb84de4e48a9df6f685773cbf2/) was a very helpful base for the readme file, I also use the recommended business case.
-- The Code Institute Walkthrough [malria detector](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+3/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) project also gave insight for structure and general code practice of jupyter notebooks.
+- The Code Institute Walkthrough [malaria detector](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+3/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) project also gave insight for structure and general code practice of jupyter notebooks.